Analyze data flow

 Analyze stack traces

-The code above creates a fixed-size arrays and tries to access a random element from it.
+The code above creates a fixed-size array and tries to access a random element from it.
 Sometimes it throws an

 ArrayOutOfBoundsException because the index may be greater than the length of the array.